mort65/My-archlinux-configs-and-scripts/README.md

 # DWM 6.1 with some patches for personal usage.

-# Applied Patches are in patch directory.
+# Applied Patches are in "dwm-patched/patch/".
+.